Ohio State not “the very best” in racial diversity, continues to improve

 Three out of four professors in the College of Medicine were white, with the next greatest proportion being Asian — four out of 25 professors were Asian.

-There were no black professors in six Ohio State colleges, including nursing, law, architecture and optometry.
 You can also count on one hand the number of Native American professors across all colleges.

 The diversity statistics on campus came as no surprise to Gisell Jeter-Bennett, an intercultural specialist for Women Student Initiatives, an office within the Student Life Multicultural Center.